Oct 202022

 Gustavo Sendis.
 Untitled, undated.
 Reproduced by kind permission of Jan Dunlap.

-In March 1974, he showed several paintings alongside works by his mother, Alicia Sendis, and Sheryl Stokes at La Galeria del Lago in Ajijic.
+In March 1974, by which time he was living in Ajijic, Sendis showed several paintings alongside works by his mother, Alicia Sendis, and Sheryl Stokes at La Galeria del Lago.
 The inspiration for many of his paintings came from Jalisco scenes that he knew as a child.
 In fellow artist Tom Faloon’s words, Sendis “did some wonderful paintings, and pretty much lived in his own world.”
 In addition to conventional paintings on flat surfaces, Sendis is also known to have painted scenes on stoneware plates.

 Though the details remain a mystery, a selection of his works was exhibited at Malaspina College (now Vancouver Island University) in Nanaimo, B.C., Canada in July 1980, in a joint show with Zbigniew Olak and Aquatic Exotic.

-In June 1984 Sendis exhibited at the Centro de Investigación y Difusión del Arte Exedra in Zapopan, Guadalajara (Paseo del Prado #387, Lomas del Valle).
+In June 1984 Sendis had a solo show at the Centro de Investigación y Difusión del Arte Exedra in Zapopan, Guadalajara (Paseo del Prado #387, Lomas del Valle).

 Gustavo Sendis.
 Untitled, undated.
 Reproduced by kind permission of Jan Dunlap.